rahulhaque/laravel-filepond/README.md

 #### Rule::filepond($rules)

-Use `Rule::filepond($rules)` inside Request class or directly in controller or in custom Validator to validate your filepond fields.
+Use `Rule::filepond($rules)` inside Request class or directly in controller or in custom Validator to validate your filepond field.
 See the example.

 > [!NOTE]
 > This method will not work when third party storage is set as your temporary storage.
 The files are uploaded directly to your third party storage and not available locally for any further modification.
 Calling this method in such condition will throw error that the file is not found.